pha4ge/pipeline-resources/docs/omicron-resources.md

 Below is a list of various educational material, public health announcements and publications, thechnical details and global trackers, phylogenetic visualiations, and resources to assist in data sharing and reporting of the Omicron variant.

 ## Omicron Lineage and Clade Nomenclature
-- The Omicron Variant is the [WHO SARS-CoV-2 VOC label](https://www.who.int/en/activities/tracking-SARS-CoV-2-variants/) for the pango lineage B.1.1.529 (Nextstrain clade 21M) and all descendant lineages: BA.1 (Nextstrain clade 21K), BA.2 (Nextstrain clade 21.L) and BA.3 (Nextstrain clade 21M)
+- The Omicron Variant is the [WHO SARS-CoV-2 VOC label](https://www.who.int/en/activities/tracking-SARS-CoV-2-variants/) for the pango lineage B.1.1.529 (includes BA.1, BA.2, BA.3, BA.4, BA.5 and descendent and recombinant lineage XE) Nextstrain designations include 21K, 21L, 21M, 22A, 22B, and 22C.

 ## Educational Material
 - [Nature News Article - Heavily mutated Omicron variant puts scientists on alert](https://www.nature.com/articles/d41586-021-03552-w): Overview of the identified variant and its potential public health impacts.